Bundanoon, New South Wales, Australia Guide

 Day Trips

-Kangaroo Valley is a picturesque valley known for its stunning natural beauty, historic Hampden Bridge, and abundant wildlife.
+Approximately 2 hours by car Kangaroo Valley is a picturesque valley known for its stunning natural beauty, historic Hampden Bridge, and abundant wildlife.
 Enjoy scenic drives, bushwalking, and kayaking on the Kangaroo River.
-Keep an eye out for kangaroos, wombats, and other native animals.
-The village itself offers charming shops and cafes.
+The village offers charming shops, cafes, and opportunities to learn about the area's history.

-Approximately 1 hour 15 minutes by car Kangaroo Valley
+Approximately 30 minutes by car Fitzroy Falls

 Travel Time